Sadness and Anger

 When you dig into the situation, you find out that the situation is critical in many regards, see the biodiversity crisis section to see how bad the numbers are.
 The problem doesn't stop there, many mixed agendas also constitute an institutional crisis which deviates the focus to non productive places.
 When you see the numbers you will realize that from Greenpeace to the United Nations, they all failed.

 This is why I strongly believe that private endeavors can make a difference; This project is not related to the initiatives started by Google.org nor Microsoft, however I see that kind of initiatives as positive ones, technology can have a positive effect in the effort to save species and the private sector has a more dynamic way for getting things done.
-You can find some positive projects on the Tech4Nature section, even individual efforts.

 THIS HAS TO